rcloran/klipper/docs/Load_Cell_Probe.md

 1. Heat soak the print bed
 1. Perform probing tasks: QGL, bed mesh etc.

+#### Nozzle Cleaner GCode
+[load_cell_probe] support a `nozzle_cleaner_gcode` option.
+This is run when an invalid tap is detected during a probe.
+These bad taps are usually due to ooze on the nozzle. klipper can only detect ooze in some situations so the recommendation is to limit the probing temperature so that the nozzle does not ooze.
+In the future this may change as more advanced "Bad Tap Detection" is researched and implemented.

 ### Temperature Compensation for Nozzle Growth

 If you are probing at a safe temperature, the nozzle will expand after